 To open the post-season on Wednesday, Cheshire visits Stratford's Oronoque Country Club for the Southern Connecticut Conference Championship at 9 a.m.
 The Rams seek the program's first SCC title.

 Baseball (29th seed, 6-13)

 In the Class LL First Round, the Rams ended the year with a 10-3 loss at Greenwich (fourth seed, 17-4).
 The Cardinals went up 2-0 in the first inning, added a run in the second, and then exploded for seven runs in the third to build a 10-0 lead.

 For CHS, senior captain Ryan Scialabba hit a home run in the seventh inning.
 He added a single and scored twice.

 Junior Max Gustafson put Cheshire on the scoreboard with a two-run double in the fifth.
 He also drew two walks.

 Sophomore Brian Hersh singled twice.
 Junior Luca Raccio and sophomore Ian Wirtz also had singles.

 Senior Chris Leddy drew a walk and classmate Mike Mercaldi reached on a hit by pitch.
 Junior EJ Quint scored Cheshire’s other run.

-On the mound, senior Michael Bankowski (two innings, five walks, two strikeouts), junior Danny Zawalich (inning, three walks), and senior Connor Mulligan (2.1 innings, walk) all yielded four hits.
+On the mound, senior Michael Bankowski (two innings, five walks, two strikeouts) and juniors Danny Zawalich (inning, three walks) and Connor Mulligan (2.1 innings, walk) all yielded four hits.
 Junior Ryan Camp also pitched in relief.

-Cheshire will graduate Scialabba, Bankowski, Leddy, Mercaldi, Mulligan, and Nick Valente.
+Cheshire will graduate Scialabba, Bankowski, Leddy, Mercaldi, and Nick Valente.